einarwh/experiments-in-powerblog/content/blog/2025/08/25/nullable-vs-nullable.md

 For value types, <span class="inline-code">T?</span> is syntactic sugar for the wrapper type <span class="inline-code">Nullable&lt;T&gt;</span>.
 An expression like <span class="inline-code">int? maybe = 5</span> compiles to <span class="inline-code">int? maybe = new Nullable(5)</span>, wrapping the integer value in a nullable value.
 This means that <span class="inline-code">T?</span> and <span class="inline-code">T</span> are distinct types.

 Nullable reference types are a very different beast.
 For reference types, <span class="inline-code">T?</span> is a communication device.
-It says something about intensions.
+It says something about intentions.
 In essence it says "I expect nulls here".
-Its counterpart <span class="inline-code">T</span> communicates the opposite.
-It says "there shouldn't be nulls here".
-But once the compiler has done it's job of warning that you may be violating your own intensions, there is no difference. <span class="inline-code">T?</span> and <span class="inline-code">T</span> are the same type, and that type allows nulls.
+Its counterpart <span class="inline-code">T</span> communicates the opposite: "there shouldn't be nulls here".
+But once the compiler has done its job of warning that you may be violating your own intentions, there is no difference. <span class="inline-code">T?</span> and <span class="inline-code">T</span> are the same type, and that type allows nulls.

 "So what?" you may ask.
 How is this a problem?
 I'm glad you asked!
-Let's take a look at an example to illustrate the consequences of overloading <span class="inline-code">?</span> to mean different things for value types and reference types.
+Let's take a look at an example to illustrate the consequences of overloading <span class="inline-code">T?</span> to mean different things for value types and reference types.

 The [Enumerable](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable?view=net-9.0) class contains many extension methods for types that implement the <span class="inline-code">IEnumerable&lt;T&gt;</span> interface.
 However, it does not contain a method that corresponds to [List.choose](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-collections-listmodule.html#choose) in F#!
 Let's try to fix that.